-Find out when a tenant can legally break a lease in Maine, when they can’t, and whether or not a landlord is required by Maine law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Maine, when they can’t, and if a landlord is required by Maine law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Maine to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the understand requirements in Maine to end a tenancy.

 Lease Termination Notice Requirements in Maine

 In Maine, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Maine tenants have to provide written notice for the following lease terms:
+Maine tenants must provide written notice for the following lease terms (Maine Rev. Stat. §6002):

 Conditions for Legally Breaking a Lease in Maine